 Slovenia has one national park, although much of the country is beautiful enough to earn that status.
 Triglav National Park gained its name from the highest peak, Triglav.
-Slovenian’s have a close connection with Triglav, so much so, that Triglav is on their national flag.
+Slovenians have a close connection with Triglav, so much so that Triglav is on their national flag.

 If you’re lucky enough to be heading to Slovenia’s Triglav National Park, there are countless activities and stunning sights you can’t miss.

-Where is Triglav National Park?
+Where Is Triglav National Park?

 The area has been protected since 1924 because of its natural beauty and cultural importance, limiting the amount of construction work and mass tourism in the park.
-The result is ideal for visitors, as natural landscapes are preserved, and attractions and activities are all set in the great outdoors.
+The result is ideal for visitors, as natural landscapes are preserved, and attractions and activities are set in the great outdoors.

-How to Get to Triglav National Park
+How To Get To Triglav National Park

 Most people arrive in Slovenia via the capital, Ljubljana.
 Fortunately, it’s a relatively short journey from Ljubljana to the Triglav National Park.
-The bus takes just under 2 hours to reach Triglav itself, and buses run frequently.
+The bus takes just under 2 hours to reach Triglav itself, and the buses run frequently.
 Buses depart the airport every 15 minutes, heading to Kranj.

-What to do in Triglav National Park
+What To Do In Triglav National Park

-Now, what wonderful outdoor activities you can enjoy in Triglav National Park?
+Now, what wonderful outdoor activities can you enjoy in Triglav National Park?